 The Australian Adventure Activity Standard (AAAS) and related Good Practice Guides (including the Bushwalking GPG) provide guidelines to be used by skilled outdoor leaders responsible for dependent participants, for managing risk and safety across a wide range of outdoor adventure activities, including bushwalking.
 These standards are voluntary, but encourage safe and responsible bushwalking activities.

-Bushwalking Australia (BA), supported by the member state bodies, including HikeWest, is concerned that the mandating of standards or competencies for bushwalking clubs is unnecessarily onerous for such volunteer organisations, confuses existing risk management practices which have proved to be effective within the clubs, and may have the perverse outcome of forcing bushwalkers out of the club structure, leading to an overall reduction in safety and knowledge of bushwalkers.
+Bushwalking Australia Inc (BAI), supported by its member state bodies, including HikeWest, is concerned that the external mandating of standards or competencies for bushwalking clubs can be unnecessarily onerous for such volunteer organisations; confuses existing risk management practices which have proved to be effective within the clubs; and may have the perverse outcome of forcing bushwalkers out of the club structure, leading to an overall reduction in safety and knowledge of bushwalkers.

-As a constructive solution for the clubs, BA is supporting the development of simple, relevant guidelines that enable bushwalkers and clubs to improve the standard and safety of their activities.
-This includes an online Bushwalking Manual published by Bushwalking Victoria for national use.
+As a constructive solution for the clubs, BAI supports the development of simple, relevant guidelines, such as the HikeWest guidelines, that enable bushwalkers and clubs to improve the standard and safety of their activities.
+In addition to the national and HikeWest guidelines, an online Bushwalking Manual has been published by Bushwalking Victoria for national use.
 The Manual provides information and guidelines for safe and enjoyable bushwalking in Australia.

 HikeWest will continue to encourage our Member Clubs and other voluntary bushwalking organisations to maintain their excellent safety record through continued good risk management of their activities.